outde-xyz/website/content/Tutorials/outdex_writing_guide.md

 ---
-title: "How to use pandoc in Outdex articles"
+title: >-
+    How to format articles with pandoc
+series: >-
-series: Writing for the Outdex
+    Writing for the Outdex
 authors:
     - Thomas Graf
 date: 2019-04-19